TarasPeterchuk/05_redux_Kyiv_airport/README.md

 # Project: Airport board

-### :exclamation: the official API has stopped working, so the functional is temporarily unavailable

 ### the flight list is available only until February 24, 2022 due to the attack of russia

 ### [Site link](https://dulcet-lamington-4ec50f.netlify.app/)